DIANA ABUZAID, Executive Administrator

-Bill started at US Squash in July 2007 and manages individual, team and club membership programs and drive all online and offline communication.
-Prior to working at US Squash, Bill spent the previous 8 years as Sports Marketing Director for the Greater New Haven Convention & Visitors Bureau.
+Bill joined US Squash in July 2007 and manages individual, team and club membership programs and drives all online and offline communication.
+Prior to working at US Squash, Bill spent the previous eight years as Sports Marketing Director for the Greater New Haven Convention & Visitors Bureau.
 In this capacity, Bill marketed the region as a venue for sporting event rights holders and national governing bodies, including US Squash, to host their tournaments and national championships.
-The events Bill helped recruit resulted in an estimated economic impact of 35 million dollars to the region.
-Bill is also a founding board member of Squash Haven, the first New Haven urban squash and education program, now entering their inaugural year.
+The events Bill helped recruit resulted in an estimated economic impact of thirty-five million dollars to the region.
+Bill is also a founding board member of Squash Haven, the New Haven urban squash and education program.

 email@example.com; 212-268-4090 ext.
 5889

-Wick started at U.S Squash in July 2013 as a Program Manager.
+Wick joined US Squash in August 2013 as a Seasonal Program Manager.
 He is responsible for supporting the accredited tournament structure nationally with a focus on improving the tools available for tournament directors, as well as assisting with the implementation of National Championships.
-Prior to working for U.S Squash, Wick interned for an NGO in Ecuador for his semester abroad junior year, and was an Intern for SquashSmarts in Philadelphia.
-He attended and played varsity squash all 4 years for Franklin and Marshall College.
-During his high school career he founded the Radnor High School Squash Team, one of the only varsity public-high school teams in the country.
-Wick continues to play squash at Merion Cricket Club outside of Philadelphia.
+Prior to working for US Squash, Wick interned for an NGO in Ecuador for his semester abroad junior year, and was an Intern for SquashSmarts in Philadelphia.
+He attended and played varsity squash all four years for Franklin & Marshall College.

 DAN HEINRICH, Director of Junior Development